datagrok-ai/public/help/develop/admin/quality-assurance.md

 ### Test manager

-Is a tool within the Datagrok platform that provides a convenient interface for selecting and running packages unit tests with additional capabilities for exploring the test results. **Test manager** is a component of the [**DevTools** package](https://github.com/datagrok-ai/public/tree/master/packages/DevTools).
+Is a tool within the Datagrok platform that provides a convenient interface for selecting and running package unit tests with additional capabilities for exploring the test results. **Test manager** is a component of the [**DevTools** package](https://github.com/datagrok-ai/public/tree/master/packages/DevTools).
 See [Test Manager](../how-to/test-packages.md#test-manager) to learn more.

-### Usage Analysis package
+### Usage Analysis

 It is the
 [Datagrok package](https://github.com/datagrok-ai/public/tree/master/packages/UsageAnalysis)